sarthak268/sarthak268.github.io/_pages/charlie.md

     }
 </style>

+*Mental models and worldly wisdom from Buffett's partner 📚*

 ### Be Interdisciplinary

 - Have a checklist framework to solving problems with deep knowledge about various fundamental concepts in hard and soft sciences